[BoDD logo]

 American Mulberry, Red Mulberry

 These three species are used to feed silkworms (as are various other trees).
-The leaves of M. rubra are said to cause dermatitis (Hardin and Arena 1974), but no documented reports of dermatitis from any part of the tree have been discovered.
+The leaves of M. rubra are said to cause dermatitis (Hardin & Arena 1974), but no documented reports of dermatitis from any part of the tree have been discovered.
 Disorders of eyes, skin or respiratory tract, which affected one half of the workers on a silkworm farm, were attributable to the hairs and scales of the moths, Bombyx mori (Marconi et al. 1951, Paun et al. 1964) and to a toxic substance from the cocoons (Kochergin 1957).
 Cresol was incriminated by Goodman in 1933.

 Potton (1851-1852), cited by White (1887), referring to "mal de vers [or] mal de bassine" [= silk winders' dermatosis], described an inflammatory affection of the hands among silk weavers who unwind the silk from the cocoons.
 He (Potton) attributed the disease to the presence of the worm [= caterpillar] in its cocoon, to its decomposition and to changes which gradually take place in its interior.